Huchuy Qosqo (Qaqyaqawana)

 Chinchero – Huchuy Qosqo

-The second route goes through Chinchero, starting in Taucca, a town in the beautiful Piuray Lake, an average of 3 hours of walking, during which you can see the lagoons shine, on it ducks, hallmates and llamas grazing that look very impressive, until reaching its Andes.
+The second route passes through Chinchero, starting in Taucca, a town located near the beautiful Piuray Lake.
+The walk takes an average of 3 hours, during which you can see the lagoons shimmer, with ducks, llamas, and alpacas grazing that look very impressive, until you reach the Andes.

 Lamay – Huchuy Qosqo

-Another route on foot is going up from the town of Lamay, which takes about 2 hours of walking through a narrow and steep path.
+Another route on foot is to go up from the town of Lamay, which takes about 2 hours to walk through a narrow and steep path.
 It is impossible not to experience the absolute beauty of the architecture and to think of the landscape of the Sacred Valley; it is strange that we still cannot explain how the Incas developed such detailed architectural techniques.

 No comment yet, add your voice below!